 Thanks to a cooperation with Professors Mats Hillert and Malin Selleby from the department of Materials Science and Engineering at KTH Royal Institute of Technology, Stockholm, Sweden, we are able to provide an educational package to learn about thermodynamics completely free of charge.

 Our educational package for students can be downloaded by clicking the link on the right and filling in the form.
-You will then receive a download link by email where the following will be downloaded.
+You will then be directed to a download area with instructions on how to download the following:

 - Textbook with Exercises